 You might be wondering if you should register your business to collect the federal goods and services tax (GST) and in some provinces, the harmonized federal-provincial tax (HST).

-Note: Ride-sharing drivers (including Uber and Lyft) in every province except for Québec need to register for a GST/HST number right away.
+Note: Ride-sharing drivers (including Uber, Lyft and Eva) in every province need to register for a GST/HST number right away.
+In Québec, drivers must register for QST also.
 This doesn’t apply to drivers who only do deliveries (for example, if you have an Uber Eats gig, but never drive passengers).

 What about CPP/QPP and EI?